 - Quadriceps femoris muscle

 The saphenous nerve is the sensory terminal branch of the femoral nerve that courses along the femoral artery and vein and moves into the adductor canal.
 Finally, it follows the great saphenous vein to the medial side of the lower leg.
-Thus, it innervates the skin between the knee and foot on the medial side.
+Thus, it innervates the skin between the knee and the foot on the medial side.

 The anterior branch ends in the sensory cutaneous branch, which innervates a palm-sized area at the distal end of the inner thigh.